 | Cattell Culture Fair (Cattell B scale) | 24 | 148 |

-The Mensa Admission Test: what to expect
+The Mensa admission test (or entrance exam): what to expect

 If you don't have a prior qualifying score, the standard route is a proctored admission test session organized by your national Mensa chapter.
 Formats vary by country, but a typical session (American Mensa's, for example) involves a battery of timed sections covering pattern recognition, logical reasoning, verbal and numerical problems, completed in roughly an hour under supervision.
 Some national groups use culture-fair, non-verbal tests built around matrix puzzles — abstract grids where you infer the rule and pick the missing piece, the same format described in our guide to how IQ tests work.